eclipse-che/che-docs/src/main/_docs/assemblies/assemblies-archetype.md

 assemblies.
 You must pass in your Maven's M2 repository path on your host.
 Our archetype generator will download libraries into that repository making repeated compilations faster over time.
 On most Linux based systems, your M2 is located at '/home/user/.m2' and it is '%USERPROFILE%/.m2' for Windows.
 We default your M2 repository to '/home/user/.m2'.
-Use the '/m2' mount to chnage this.
+Use the '/m2' mount to change this.

 Your custom assembly will be generated in the host path mounted to '/archetype'.
 This generates a Maven multi-module project.
 You can enter the folder and build it with 'mvn clean install' or use this utility to build it.
 Compiling an assembly requires other tools like Java, Angular, Go to be installed on your host system.
-However, if you use this tool to compile your custom assembly we use 'eclipse/che-dev' Docker image which contains all of these utilities preinstalled.
+However, if you use this tool to compile your custom assembly we use 'eclipse/che-dev' Docker image which contains all of these utilities pre-installed.
 It is simple but is a large download >1GB and compilation is slower than using your host since the Docker container is performing compilation against files that are host-mounted.